Eargo Hearing Aids Review, Audiologist Reviewed

 How We Tested Eargo Hearing Aids

-Eargo sells four models: the Eargo Link, Eargo SE, Eargo 6, and Eargo 7.
-For the purposes of this review, we tested the latter three and evaluated each on the following criteria:
+Eargo sells three models: the Eargo Link, Eargo SE, and Eargo 8.
+For the purposes of this review, we tested all three and evaluated each on the following criteria:

 - Style and fit: Our testing team wore Eargo hearing aids throughout the day and noted comfort and practicality.